jeremy-brenner/joy2kodi/README.md

     [ -n "${SSH_CONNECTION}" ] || ( cd /home/pi/joy2kodi; ruby joy2kodi.rb > joy2kodi.log ) &

 Reboot and pray to the diety of your choice.
+If all goes well you should have seemless joystick support for emulationstation + kodi.